-Finding: Rezoning the property from RSF-4 to CS would appreciably increase traffic at this site.
-RSF-4 zoning would limit the density to 4 units per acre; given the 9 acre site, the property currently has the entitlement for potentially 36 single-family residences.
-CS zoning does not have a density maximum, and allows for multi-family residential by-right, which would add a significant amount of traffic and congestion to S. Futrall, which is currently a one-way street and does not have direct access to the interstate.
-That said, the property currently has an additional point of access at the southeast corner through S. Root Avenue, somewhat alleviating staff's concerns.
+Finding: Rezoning the property from RSF-4 to CS does have the potential to appreciably increase traffic at this site.
+Under its current entitlement, the 6.60 acre property could be developed with a density of 26 single-family dwellings.
+CS zoning does not have a density maximum, and allows for multi-family residential by-right, which could add a significant amount of traffic and congestion to S. Futrall, which is currently a one-way street and does not have direct access to the interstate.
+Future connectivity to the east would also be nearly impossible at this point, given the undevelopable area immediately adjacent.
+The benefit of CS zoning, however, over RSF-4 zoning, is the potential for a mix of uses, which could potentially contribute to a decrease in need for auto-oriented trips.